PeteCookson/Wicka/README.md

 - Create a Procfile and inside, add the following:
     ```
     web: gunicorn wicka.wsgi:application
-- In `settings.py`, use an if statement so that when the app runs on Heroku, you will connect to Postgres, and otherwise, it will connect to sqlite3, like so:
+- In `settings.py`, use an if statement so that when the app runs on Render, you will connect to Postgres, and otherwise, it will connect to sqlite3, like so:
     ```
     if 'DATABASE_URL' in os.environ:
         DATABASES = {